enkidevs/curriculum/mongodb/intro/aggregation-iii/aggregation-with-floor-and-ceil.md

 ### $ceil

-The `$ceil` operator is used to return the smallest number that is either greater than or equal to the specified number.
+The `$ceil` operator is used to return the smallest whole number (integer) that is either greater than or equal to the specified number.

 Syntax:
 ```javascript